ericpopivker/openapi-directory/README.md

 are many problems.

 PandaFlow App provides seemless intergration to all the APIs, so if you are short on time, go ahead and use that.
-But if you are DYI type of guy, you can just download one our our cleaned up OpenAPI spec files and be on your way to enlightment<sup>*</sup>.
+But if you are DIY type of guy, you can just download one our our cleaned up OpenAPI spec files and be on your way to enlightment<sup>*</sup>.

 # List of OpenAPI Specs